Gout

 Causes of Gout

-The main risk factor for gout is a diet rich in proteins that when broken down produce purines.
-Purines are a natural byproduct of protein metabolism that when further processed produce uric acid.
-Some foods that have a high purine content are red meats, beer, wine, organ meat, asparagus, sugary drinks (fructose), beef, anchovies, sardines, scallops, lentils, legumes, black eyed peas and more.
-Other risk factors for gout include obesity, certain medications such as hydrochlorothiazide HCTZ, and other metabolic conditions like diabetes, dehydration.
+The main risk factor for gout is a diet rich in proteins that, when broken down, produce purines.
+Purines are a natural byproduct of protein metabolism that, when further processed, produce uric acid.
+Some foods that have a high purine content are red meats, beer, wine, organ meat, asparagus, sugary drinks (fructose), beef, anchovies, sardines, scallops, lentils, legumes, black-eyed peas, and more.
+Other risk factors for gout include obesity, certain medications such as hydrochlorothiazide HCTZ, and other metabolic conditions like diabetes and dehydration.
 Especially during the summer and in hot climates such as Houston, we tend to see an increase in gout cases during July and August from increased rates of dehydration.
-Dehydration leads to concentration of all of the elements found in blood including uric acid. increasing the relative concentration triggering a gout attack.
-The most common age ranges affected are typically men ages 30 and over and post-menopausal women.
+Dehydration leads to concentration of all of the elements found in blood, including uric acid. increasing the relative concentration, triggering a gout attack.
+The most common age ranges affected are typically men aged 30 and over and post-menopausal women.
 While not common, men with a strong family history of gout can see symptoms at ages younger than 30.
-Generally speaking, sufferers of gout should generally shift their diet towards a more plant based whole food diet and reduce alcohol intake.
-Some sources have indicated that Cherries/ Cherry juice, Vitamin C supplementation and moderate amount of caffeine may also reduce risk for gout attacks.
-If this is not effective there are daily medications are available help modulate uric acid levels.
-It is important to note that while high uric acid levels are necessary to cause a gout attack, the time during a gouty flare up when the joint is red, swollen and painful, the excess uric acid is located almost wholly within the inflamed joint.
-Take home point: Uric acid blood draws taken during an acute gout attack may read as normal.
-It is not a bad idea to draw a uric acid level but a better measure of what your actual uric acid level can be better obtained between flares ups.
+Generally speaking, sufferers of gout should shift their diet towards a more plant based whole food diet and reduce alcohol intake.
+Some sources have indicated that Cherries/ Cherry juice, Vitamin C supplementation, and a moderate amount of caffeine may also reduce the risk for gout attacks.
+If this is not effective, there are daily medications available help modulate uric acid levels.
+It is important to note that while high uric acid levels are necessary to cause a gout attack, the time during a gouty flare-up, when the joint is red, swollen, and painful, the excess uric acid is located almost wholly within the inflamed joint.
+Take-home point: Uric acid blood draws taken during an acute gout attack may read as normal.
+It is not a bad idea to draw a uric acid level, but a better measure of what your actual uric acid level can be obtained between flare-ups.

 One or two gout attacks over the course of a lifetime usually produce no lasting damage.
-When uric acid crystals are deposited into the tissues during an acute attack there is typically enough time for the crystals to dissipate back into the blood before the next attack.
-Untreated gout causing multiple attacks a year can led to a buildup of uric acid in the tissue that does not have time to dissipate.
-These build ups are known as tophi (pl.).
+When uric acid crystals are deposited into the tissues during an acute attack, there is typically enough time for the crystals to dissipate back into the blood before the next attack.
+Untreated gout, causing multiple attacks a year, can lead to a buildup of uric acid in the tissue that does not have time to dissipate.
+These buildups are known as tophi (pl.).
 The acidic nature of these tophi damages the surrounding structures in such a way that it can erode the bone adjacent to the joint.
-If this boney degradation goes on long enough it can ultimately lead to arthritis.
-When viewed on x ray the boney destruction is said to look like a rat has nibbled on the bone, a radiological finding known as Martel’s sign.
-In the most severe cases gouty tophi can become so large that they tent the skin making them visible to the naked eye.
+If this bony degradation goes on long enough, it can ultimately lead to arthritis.
+When viewed on X-ray, the bony destruction is said to look like a rat has nibbled on the bone, a radiological finding known as Martel’s sign.
+In the most severe cases, gouty tophi can become so large that they swell, making them visible to the naked eye.

 Treatment of Gout

-Gout attacks are easily treatable with a variety of medications including steroids pills or injections, non-steroidal anti-inflammatory medications, and other gout specific medications such as Cholchicine.
+Gout attacks are easily treatable with a variety of medications, including steroid pills or injections, non-steroidal anti-inflammatory medications, and other gout-specific medications such as Colchicine.
 All of these medications serve to stop the inflammatory process.
-It is also imperative that you stay hydrated especially during the summer months.
-Try to identify triggers that may kick start your gout attack.
+It is also imperative that you stay hydrated, especially during the summer months.
+Try to identify triggers that may kick-start your gout attack.
 Two often overlooked triggers are dehydration and consumption of Fructose or other sugars.
-For people who have trouble controlling uric acid levels drugs like Allopurinol and Probenicid exist to prevent gout attacks before they start.
+For people who have trouble controlling uric acid levels, drugs like Allopurinol and Probenecid exist to prevent gout attacks before they start.
 Only your doctor will know if any of these medications are right for you.
 If you think you or someone you know is suffering from gout, give the experts at Select Foot and Ankle Specialists a call and take your first step toward recovery.